 By contrast the doctors in the panel that are psychologists are typically independent doctors who do this to make a little bit of extra money.
 They seem to have less of a built-in bias.
 They typically will be a little more fair when it comes to their evaluation.
 Although, again, some of them are less fair than others.

-But, typically you’re going to get a better result from the psychological consultative than you will from a physical consultative.
+But, typically you’re going to get a better result from the psychological exam than you will from a physical exam.

 All of that is very much a generalization about what happens.